 6. Ultrasound machines

 Speaking of medical equipment – turns out Samsung makes a ton of it, including ultrasound machines.
 If you have or are expecting any little ones, we doubt you’ll have been looking at what brand of ultrasound machine the doctor was using, but who knew that Samsung was a major player in the medical equipment market!?
 They also do CT scanners, radiology scanners and…erm…pretty much everything you’d see in an episode of Grey’s Anatomy.
-Alternatively you could rub your Galaxy S8 over your stomach, it won’t tell you much about your baby and you’ll look really weird but it’s an option.

 7. Electronic beauty products